cognitive-catalyst/cognitive-catalyst/contributing.md

 The [CHANGELOG](CHANGELOG.md) should have a list of changes made for each version.
 They should be organized so additions come first, changes come second, and deletions come third.
 Version numbers should be 2nd level headers with the `v` in front (like a tag) and the date of the version's most recent update should be underneath in italics.

 Changelog messages do not need to cover each individual commit made, but rather should have individual summaries of the changes made.
 Changelog messages should be written in the same style as Git commit messages.

+##Copying This Document
+If you want your project to have the same committing guidelines as stated here, feel free to copy and change it as you wish as long as you follow the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by/4.0/).

+##Attribution
+Portions of this document were shamelessly copied from Sam Richard's [CONTRIBUTING.md document](https://github.com/IBM-Watson/design-guide/blob/develop/CONTRIBUTING.md) in the [Watson Design Guide](https://github.com/IBM-Watson/design-guide) and edited for the purposes of Watson Catalyst.
+Watson Design Guide documentation by [International Business Machines Corporation](http://www.ibm.com/us/en/) is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The license holder of the original document does not in any way endorse the changes made.